When You Wish Upon a Star: Legacy and influence

 The Library of Congress deemed Edwards's recording of the song "culturally, historically, or aesthetically significant" and inducted it into the National Recording Registry in 2009.
 The American Film Institute ranked "When You Wish Upon a Star" seventh in their 100 Greatest Songs in Film History, the highest ranked of only four Disney animated film songs to appear on the list, the others being "Someday My Prince Will Come" from Snow White and the Seven Dwarfs ranked at No. 19, "Beauty and the Beast" from Beauty and the Beast ranked at No. 62, and "Hakuna Matata" from The Lion King, ranked at No. 99.

 The song reached the top five in Billboard's Record Buying Guide, a predecessor of the retail sales chart.
 Popular versions in 1940 were by Glenn Miller with vocal by Ray Eberle (No. 1 for five weeks), Guy Lombardo (vocal by Carmen Lombardo), Horace Heidt and Cliff Edwards.
 It is the oldest song to be certified by the Recording Industry Association of America.
 It has been recorded by many other artists since then.
 In more recent times, Beyoncé sang a cover of the song as part of The Disney Family Singalong.
 Brian Wilson has said that the melody of the Beach Boys hit song, "Surfer Girl", which has the same AABA form, is loosely based on the Dion and the Belmonts version of "When You Wish Upon a Star".
+Wilson later covered the song on his album In the Key of Disney.